SsangYong Actyon: Actyon Sports

 A year into Actyon production, a pickup variant was announced, called the Actyon Sports.
 This variant outlasted its namesake, in production until 2018 with the release of the new Musso pickup.
 Replacing the original Musso Sports, the Actyon Sports has a wider track, increased load capacity and a more fuel efficient European designed engine.

+Safety

 Redesign

 In 2012, SsangYong launched an updated version of the Actyon Sports pickup, which in the market of Korea is called Korando Sports, which is essentially a production version of the SUT–1 Concept Car, as seen in the 2011 Geneva Motor Show.
 They also launched a facelifted Actyon SUV called the SsangYong Nomad in 2014, but it was mainly sold in Kazakhstan until 2017.

 Motorsport

-SsangYong New Zealand launched an Actyon Racing series in 2014.
-The series features a field of slightly modified Actyons with identical drive trains, allowing driver ability to determine race outcomes.
-The racing Actyons featured a 2.3 litre petrol engine by Mercedes-Benz mated to a locally sourced four speed sequential gearbox and an open differential.
-The suspension was lowered to improve handling and a full protective rollcage and harnesses were installed.
+SsangYong New Zealand launched the Actyon Racing series in 2014.
+The series features a field of slightly modified Actyons with identical drivetrains, allowing driver ability to determine race outcomes.
+The racing Actyons are equipped with a 2.3-liter petrol engine by Mercedes-Benz, paired with a locally sourced four-speed sequential gearbox and an open differential.
+The suspension has been lowered to improve handling, and a full protective roll cage and harnesses have been installed.